 Meals: Breakfast & Dinner

-After a nice breakfast, check out from hotel.
-The private car will drop you at Delhi train station.
+After a nice breakfast, check out from the hotel.
+The private car will drop you at the Delhi train station.
 Board the superfast train for Agra.
 Welcome to the Agra city of Wonderful Taj Mahal.
 Agra is blessed with one of the Seven Wonders of the World the “Taj Mahal”.
-City with its rich culture, history and architectural work stands in the top of the tourist destination in India.
+The city with its rich culture, history, and architectural work stands at the top of the tourist destination in India.

 Meals: Breakfast & Lunch

 Early in the morning at sunrise, visit the spectacular Taj Mahal (a UNESCO World Heritage Site) built by Shah Jahan in 1560 in memory of his queen Mumtaz Mahal to enshrine her mortal remains.
 Return to the hotel for breakfast.
 After a filling breakfast check out from the hotel, and head towards Bharatpur.
 Formerly known as the Bharatpur Bird Sanctuary, the Keoladeo National Park is recognized as one of the world’s most important bird breeding and feeding grounds.
 In 1982, Keoladeo was declared a national park and then later listed as a World Heritage Site by UNESCO in 1985.